ZhelunChen/HILFT-ASHP-DEMO/README.md

 ## Hardware Testbed
 ### System Configuration
-The hardware testbed utilizes the NIST ASHP testing facility, which is equipped with two environmental chambers that emulate indoor and outdoor air conditions.
+The system is a two-stage ASHP.
+Figure below depicts the system configureation.
+THe ASHP HILFT utilizes the NIST ASHP testing facility, which is equipped with two environmental chambers that emulate indoor and outdoor air conditions.
 Water-cooled, electrically heated AHUs are included in both chambers to create the outdoor weather conditions and the zone load.
-The system is a two-stage air source heat pump.
-Figure below depicts the system configureation.

 ![Air Source Heat Pump](assets/ashp_diagram.jpg)